• Skip to main content

 I like mixed salad greens for this salad but you could use spring mix, spinach, or even chopped hearts of romaine.
 Choose what you like and what is available to you.

 I used a 5 ounce container of mixed salad greens which comes out to about 8 cups.
-If your greens aren't washed already, put them in a big bowl cover with water, and then swish them around for a minute or so.
+If your greens aren't washed already, put them in a big bowl covered with water, and then swish them around for a minute or so.
 The grit should drop to the bottom leaving your greens nice and clean.

 I would recommend putting the clean greens in a salad spinner, if you have one, to get them nice and dry.
-If you don't have a salad spinner, just pat dry with paper towels.
+If you don't have a salad spinner, just pat it dry with paper towels.

 Add the greens to a large serving bowl.